 - a contravention of the Regulations that causes or contributes to an accident or to a serious incident (whether before or after the contravention is reported); and

-- 282 (Offences relating to licences, certificates and authorities)
+- section 282 (Offences relating to licences, certificates and authorities)

-- 298B (Examination misconduct by persons other than examination candidates)
+- section 298B (Examination misconduct by persons other than examination candidates)

 The ASRS is not an alternative to the mandatory occurrence notification system required by the Transport Safety Investigation Act 2003 for Immediately Reportable Matters or Routine Reportable Matters.
 These reports of accidents and incidents must be made to the Executive Director of Transport Safety Investigation through the ATSB's mandatory open reporting scheme.

-The Management of Enforcement and Investigations may be contacted at CASA on 131 757 for specific inquiries related to claiming immunity.
+The Manager Litigation, Investigations and Enforcement may be contacted at CASA on 131 757 for specific inquiries related to claiming immunity.

-Submission of information known by the reporter to be false or misleading is a serious offence under section 137.1 of the Criminal Code.
+Submission of information known by the reporter to be false or misleading is a serious offence under the Commonwealth Criminal Code.
 Aiding, abetting, counselling, procuring or urging the submission of false or misleading information is also a serious offence.